JoelLamata/DND-Obsidian/dm/compendium/classes/spellcaster-sidekick-tce.md

 At 4th level and again at 8th, 12th, 16th, and 18th level, the sidekick increases one ability score of your choice by 2, or the sidekick increases two ability scores of your choice by 1.
 The sidekick can't increase an ability score above 20 using this feature.

+If your DM allows the use of feats, the sidekick may instead take a feat.

 ### Ability Score Improvement (Level 12)

 *12th-level Spellcaster feature*

 At 4th level and again at 8th, 12th, 16th, and 18th level, the sidekick increases one ability score of your choice by 2, or the sidekick increases two ability scores of your choice by 1.
 The sidekick can't increase an ability score above 20 using this feature.

+If your DM allows the use of feats, the sidekick may instead take a feat.

 ### Empowered Spells (Level 14)